Sydney Action Park: Attractions

 On the other side of The Beach is tower three, was manufactured by ProSlide Technology and features three slides: Double Bowlseye, The Curler and Riptide.
 The tower is located near the front of the park.
-They used round rafts that can seat between four and five people but they kept getting stuck in the rides so they have been replaced by Cloverleaf rafts that seat only 4 people.
+They used round rafts that can seat between four and five people, but they kept getting stuck in the river, so they have been replaced by Cloverleaf rafts that seat only 4 people.
 Double Bowlseye is a Behemoth Bowl 40 where riders descend a dark tunnel before entering two large, open bowls.
 The raft circles the centre of the bowls before exiting down through the centre and into another flume channel.
 The Curler and Riptide are two Mammoth slides.
-The Curler is characterised by enclosed twists and turns while Riptide features a large open-air double drop to conclude the ride.
+The Curler is characterised by enclosed twists and turns,rns while Riptide features a large open-air double drop to conclude the ride.